Purchasing, Installing, & Operating Non-federally Owned Systems

 Requirements include, but are not limited to:

-• You may only install a NavAid, AWOS (PDF), or other system that has received FAA approval for non-Federal use in the National Airspace System.
+• You may only install a NavAid, AWOS, or other system that has received FAA approval for non-federal use in the National Airspace System.

-After contacting your NFP Liaison, you may be asked to use these FAA resources:
+After contacting your Non-federal Program Liaison, you may be asked to use these FAA resources:

 • Request information from the FAA, to support your FCC application for a new radio-frequency license.

-• Request FAA validation of an existing radio frequency that has exipired.
+• Request FAA validation of an existing radio frequency that has expired.

 • Alert FAA to the change in system location, which may affect its radio signal.